danielhstahl/avprocessor/README.md

 # Generate SQL bindings to enable "offline" compilation

 Install sqlx cli to enable rust to compile without a database.
 This needs to be done after creating the tables so it can compile the binary and extract the metadata.
-`cargo install --version 0.6.3 sqlx-cli`
-`cargo sqlx prepare`
-This creates the sqlx-data.json which allows the binary to be recompiled without the actual database existing.
+`cargo install --version 0.7.4 sqlx-cli --no-default-features --features sqlite` `DATABASE_URL="sqlite:$(pwd)/db/settings.sqlite" cargo sqlx prepare` This creates the files in .sqlx which allows the binary to be recompiled without the actual database existing.

 # UI